The Voice of Triumph

 Keep At It

 Remain persistent.
 Stay focused on your goals, and judge your progress in terms of impact.
 That’s not to say words don’t matter!
 Far from.
 Rather, we can get detracted by words and promises.
-Mandela reminds us to concentrate on action.
+Mandela reminds us to concentrate on the action.
 It’s the only way we can achieve the impossible.

 You can make a difference.
 Stay motivated and remember those who have struggled before you.
 There are plenty of brave figures throughout history that have proven that we can achieve the seemingly impossible.
-Men and women like Nelson Mandela, who dedicated their lives to progressive change.
+Men and women like Nelson Mandela dedicated their lives to progressive change.
 The challenge is enormous, but you are not alone.